The Liberty of Norton Folgate

-The Liberty of Norton Folgate is the ninth studio album by the British band Madness, released on 18 May 2009.
+The Liberty of Norton Folgate is the ninth studio album by the English band Madness, released on 18 May 2009.
 The band worked on the album for close to three years and it was their first album of new material since 1999's Wonderful.

 Content

 The 10-minute title track recounts the social history of a corner of east London that until 1900 was controlled by St Paul's Cathedral.
 As a "liberty" it was not legally independent, but the rights of the Crown over the land had been waived.
 A shortened version of the track "The Liberty of Norton Folgate" was made available on YouTube in mid May 2008.
 In December a boxset of the album was offered for pre-order on the Madness website; those who ordered were entitled to a digital download of the album on 20 December.
 Twenty-three tracks were recorded for the album, of which fifteen made it on to the album to be released in May.
 The twelve tracks issued in the digital download leaked onto the internet on 25 December 2008.

 During concerts in Sydney, Melbourne and Adelaide at the end of March 2009, lead singer Suggs stated that "Dust Devil" would be the second single off the new album; second when accounting for the 2008 release of "NW5".
 It was released on 11 May, one week before the album.
 A third single, "Sugar and Spice" (with slightly different lyrics and intro to the album version) was released to radio in July, and on 21 July it was confirmed that it would be made available as a download single from 2 August on iTunes and 3 August from other retailers.

 In November 2009 the band announced the release of a fourth single scheduled for 11 January 2010: "Forever Young", a favourite of both fans and band.
 Apart from several remixes, one of the single formats contains "Love Really Hurts (Without You)", a Dangermen era cover of the Billy Ocean classic.
 The release was put back one week and the single was released on 18 January, becoming the second single from the album to fail to chart.

 It was produced by Clive Langer and Alan Winstanley, who have worked with Madness on all but one of their albums.
 Initial recording sessions began at Toe Rag Studios in spring 2006 with Liam Watson, who engineered and mixed Elephant by the White Stripes.
 The band recorded sporadically, now without Watson, until early 2008.

 The band showcased a number of songs from the new album during three concerts at London's Hackney Empire in June 2008.